-- First-Year Students Guidance in early April: Explanation about the overview of the three fields, faculty introduction - Orientation Event in April: Explanation about the contents of the three fields (Curriculum models, Academic calendar, etc.)
+- April (First-Year Students Guidance): Explanation about the overview of the three fields, faculty introduction - April (Orientation Event): Explanation about the contents of the three fields (Curriculum models, Academic calendar, etc.)

 2) Introductory Seminar for First-Year Students

 In order to deepen understanding about the contents of each field, students will conduct interviews with faculty, study about their area of specialization and thesis, and then present the findings.